North Korea accepts flood aid offer from rival South

 Past discussions have been fraught with complications, highlighting the politically sensitive nature of the rivals' ties in recent years.

-South Korea's offer of help last year was pulled when the North asked for building materials and equipment instead of food and medicine worth nearly $5 million (3.1 million pounds) as offered.
+South Korea's offer of help last year was pulled when the North asked for building materials and equipment instead of food and medicine worth nearly $5 million as offered.

 Since the death of the North's iron ruler Kim Jong-il last December, the country's new leadership under his youngest son Kim Jong-un has increased its verbal attacks against the South, and relations have gone back into a deep freeze.

-North Korea, which has been accused of channelling much of its scarce resources to running its military and its arms programme, has trouble feeding its population of 24 million even in years of good harvest.
+North Korea, which has been accused of channeling much of its scarce resources to running its military and its arms program, has trouble feeding its population of 24 million even in years of good harvest.

 (Reporting by Jack Kim and Ju-min Park; Editing by Jeremy Laurence)